explosion-mental/demwm/README.md

 - Before updating (`git pull`), change your configs (config.h) to config.def.h
 - An incomplete [documentation](doc.md) about dwm functions.
 - To redirect error mesagges to a file `exec dwm 2> "$HOME"/.cache/dwm.log`
+- edit `config.mk` and change `CC = cc`, I have it default to `tcc` since it's very very fast and I can make changes in the go.

 # Features
 - Gaps (vanitygaps)